Mold

 Avoid Water Damage At All Costs

-However, the best way to prevent mold is to keep a sharp eye out for water damage at all times.
+The best way to prevent mold is to keep a sharp eye out for water damage at all times.
 Check potential areas where excess moisture may get into your home, such as cracks in the foundation or leaky gutters.
 If you spot any leaks or extra moisture, call an expert right away.

 They will be able to assess the situation and determine the best solution.